 Moral of the story:

-I felt it important to publicize how I was able to help, because I am neither a Mozilla employee, a Giganews employee, or an NNTP administrator.
+I felt it important to publicize how I was able to help on how to choose a CDN, because I am neither a Mozilla employee, a Giganews employee, or an NNTP administrator.
 Yet there was a bug I really wanted fixed, and I was able to get it fixed (at least find someone willing and able to fix it).
 The lesson is for users of Mozilla products, who want certain bugs fixed.
 Even if you aren’t a coder, you can still help get bugs fixed, and play an integral part.
 Don’t be afraid to look for someone willing to fix the bugs that bug you.
 After all, it is open-source development.
 Everyone can contribute, no matter how small the contribution.